Outer billiards in the spaces of oriented geodesics of the three dimensional space forms: Introduction

-The goal of the present article is to define and study an outer billiard system in another setting: on the space of oriented geodesics of the three-dimensional space form $M_{\kappa }$ of constant curvature $\kappa =0,-1$ or $1$; that is, Euclidean space $\mathbb{R}^{3}$, hyperbolic space $ H^{3}$, or the sphere $S^{3}$, respectively.
+The goal of the present article is to define and study outer billiards in another setting: on the space of oriented geodesics of the three-dimensional space form $M_{\kappa }$ of constant curvature $ \kappa= 0, 1, -1$, that is, Euclidean space $\mathbb{R}^{3}$, the sphere $ S^3 $, or hyperbolic space $H^{3}$.